gazebosim/gazebo-classic/test/plugins/rest-web/readme.txt

 Installation:

-  make sure nodejs is installed (skip if you have it already):
+  make sure nodejs is installed (skip if you have node installed already):
      sudo apt-get install nodejs nodejs-legacy npm

   now setup the local test server: